SrPintado29/IP-BASH/README.md

 # IP-BASH
 Bash script with very basic Linux utilities developed by Jose Luis Pintado.
-It is a script focused on Bash practice.
+It's a script focused on Bash practice.
-It is being developed in my free time to expand my range of knowledge in Bash in order to perform an information gathering analysis.
+This script it's being developed in my free time to expand my range of knowledge in Bash in order to perform an information gathering analysis.